MicrosoftDocs/dataexplorer-docs/data-explorer/manage-cluster-choose-sku.md

 | Storage optimized | [DSv2](/azure/virtual-machines/dv2-dsv2-series) | 8,16 | AMD | Yes |
 | Dev (No SLA) | All SKU series with 2 cores | 2 | AMD/Intel | No |

-* With Azure Data Explorer compute and storage isolation, you can start with the most cost effective SKU and move to another SKU after maturing the usage pattern or data loss.
+* With Azure Data Explorer compute and storage isolation, you can start with the most optimal cost SKU and move to another SKU after maturing the usage pattern or data loss.
 * You can view the updated compute SKU list per region by using the Azure Data Explorer [ListSkus API](/dotnet/api/microsoft.azure.management.kusto.clustersoperationsextensions.listskus).

 ### Cache size

-From the disk size as shown in the Azure compute specification, Azure Data Explorer reserves a certain size for cluster operation.
-The exact available cache size for each SKU is available in the [SKU selection section in the portal](https://ms.portal.azure.com/#create/Microsoft.AzureKusto).
+Azure Data Explorer reserves a portion of the disk size shown in each of the Azure compute [SKU](#sku-options) specifications to be used for cluster operations.
+The exact cache size for each SKU is available in the [SKU selection section in the portal](https://ms.portal.azure.com/#create/Microsoft.AzureKusto).